ARBERT & MARBERT: Deep Bidirectional Transformers for Arabic

 \section{Abstract}

-Masked language models (MLM) have become an integral part of many natural language processing systems.
-Although multilingual MLMs have been introduced to serve many languages, these have limitations as to their capacity and the size and diversity of non-English data they are pre-trained on.
-In this work, we remedy these issues for Arabic by introducing two powerful deep bidirectional transformer-based models, ARBERT and MARBERT, that have superior performance to all existing models.
-To evaluate our models, we propose ArBench, a new benchmark for multi-dialectal Arabic language understanding.
-ArBench is built using $41$ datasets targeting $5$ different tasks/task clusters, allowing us to offer a series of standardized experiments under rich conditions.
-When fine-tuned on ArBench, ARBERT and MARBERT collectively achieve new SOTA with sizeable margins compared to all existing models such as mBERT, XLM-R (Base and Large), and AraBERT on $37$ out of $45$ classification tasks on the $41$ datasets (\%82.22).
-Our models are publicly available for research.~\blfootnote{ $^{\dagger}$ All authors contributed equally; order is alphabetical.}
+Pre-trained language models (LMs) are currently integral to many natural language processing systems.
+Although multilingual LMs were also introduced to serve many languages, these have limitations such as being costly at inference time and the size and diversity of non-English data involved in their pre-training.
+We remedy these issues for a collection of diverse Arabic varieties by introducing two powerful deep bidirectional transformer-based models, ARBERT and MARBERT.
+To evaluate our models, we also introduce ARLUE, a new benchmark for multi-dialectal Arabic language understanding evaluation.
+ARLUE is built using $42$ datasets targeting six different task clusters, allowing us to offer a series of standardized experiments under rich conditions.
+When fine-tuned on ARLUE, our models collectively achieve new state-of-the-art results across the majority of tasks ($37$ out of $48$ classification tasks, on the $42$ datasets).
+Our best model acquires the highest ARLUE score ($77.40$) across all six task clusters, outperforming all other models including XLM-R\textsubscript{Large} ($\sim 3.4 \times $ larger size).
+Our models are publicly available at \href{https://github.com/UBC-NLP/marbert}{https://github.com/UBC-NLP/marbert} and ARLUE will be released through the same repository. ~\blfootnote{ $^{\dagger}$ All authors contributed equally.}